 Do you have a burning desire to know more about your fabric?
 Well, then it’s time to try the burning test on your precious piece of material and find out what type of fabric it really is.
 The burning test is a good way to check on a piece of fabric you have rummaged out of the bargain bin.
 Is it really 100% cotton, wool or silk?
-Knowing how to test your fabric will put your mind at rest.
+Knowing how to identify fabric content will put your mind at rest.

 Get some simple equipment ready: A container to hold the piece of fabric you intend to burn, tweezers to hold the fabric and matches to ignite the fabric.

 Have some water close by in case of excessive burning or something to put out an over-zealous flame!
 And if you are not yet an adult, go and grab one to do it for you!

 Make sure the container is fireproof, and don’t use plastic as it will melt and produce horrible fumes.
 An old tin or glass ashtray will do the trick.

 Cut the fabric into small 2 inches (5cm) squares and hold them on the corners with the tweezers.
 Make sure you hold the fabric over the tin.

 Light the match only after you have read the safety tips below in this article.
 Hold the flame directly under the corner of the fabric and then observe the reaction of the fabric to the flame.

 It is important to notice the smell of the burning fabric and the ash left after the burning.

 Three points to note in your burning test are: